aaronicsubstances/bridge-arithmetic/README.md

 ## What is Early Algebra?

-Early algebra refers to the subset of arithmetic and algebra topics taught in primary and secondary schools, which excludes the topic of simplification of algebraic expressions and other susbsequent topics.
-For pre-teens or students in primary school, the topic of arithmetic of whole numbers is excluded as well.
+Early algebra refers to arithmetic and the subset of algebra topics taught in primary and secondary schools, which excludes the topic of simplification of algebraic expressions and other susbsequent topics in algebra.
+For pre-teens or students in primary school, the curriculum activities of arithmetic of small whole numbers by means other than the general arithmetic procedures (e.g. by manual counting) is excluded as well.

 These are the early algebra topics for pre-teens:

-- Arithmetic of non-whole numbers.
-This includes arithmetic involving zero, and also arithmetic yielding non-whole number results even if the operands are all whole numbers.
+- Arithmetic, especially of large whole numbes and of non-whole numbers.
 - Powers and Roots
 - Evaluation of arithmetic expressions
 - Equation solving by guess and check